Sidney Moncrief

+Early life

+Sidney Alvin Moncrief was born on September 21, 1957, in Little Rock, Arkansas.

 College career

-Moncrief, Marvin Delph of Conway, Arkansas, and Ron Brewer of Fort Smith, Arkansas ("The Triplets"), along with head coach Eddie Sutton and assistant coach Gene Keady, resurrected the University of Arkansas basketball program in the 1970s from decades of modest success and disinterest, and helped lay the foundation for what became one of the country's premier college basketball programs through the mid-1990s.
-The Triplets led the Razorbacks to the SWC championship, and a Final Four appearance in 1978.
-Moncrief's leadership on the court and electrifying play renewed interest in the Razorback program, and ushered in the winning tradition in the Arkansas basketball program.
+Moncrief, Marvin Delph of Conway, Arkansas, and Ron Brewer of Fort Smith, Arkansas ("The Triplets"), along with head coach Eddie Sutton and assistant coach Gene Keady, resurrected the University of Arkansas basketball program in the 1970s from decades of modest success and disinterest, and helped lay the foundation for what became one of the country's premier college basketball programs through the late-1990s.
+Moncrief led the Razorbacks to the SWC regular season championship in 1977, 1978, and 1979, and the SWC Tournament championship in 1977 and 1979.
+Moncrief was also part of the 1978 Final Four run for Arkansas, that saw the Razorbacks lose to eventual champion Kentucky in the semi-finals, and then defeat Notre Dame in the last 3rd place game ever played at the NCAA Final Four.
+The following year, Moncrief and Arkansas lost to Larry Bird and Indiana State in the Elite Eight.
+Moncrief's leadership on the court and electrifying play renewed interest in the Razorback program, and ushered in a new winning tradition in Arkansas basketball.

 His jersey was retired not long after he graduated from school and went on to the NBA, and is one of only two, along with Corliss Williamson.
 Moncrief was the school's all-time leading scorer until Todd Day broke his record in 1992.
-On November 10, 2014 Moncrief was inducted into the Southwest Conference Hall of Fame.
-After being honored decades earlier with an unofficial banner, on February 7, 2015 Moncrief was officially honored by Arkansas when his name was put on a banner that was hung in the Razorbacks’ new home, Bud Walton Arena.
+At 6'4", he still remains the schools leader in rebounds in a career with 1015.
+On November 10, 2014, Moncrief was inducted into the Southwest Conference Hall of Fame.
+After being honored decades earlier with an unofficial banner, on February 7, 2015, Moncrief was officially honored by Arkansas when his name was put on a banner that was hung in the Razorbacks’ new home, Bud Walton Arena.
 He was the first player in Arkansas’ program history to have his number retired.
+Moncrief has also been inducted into the University of Arkansas Hall of Honor.